Saffr3n/rps/README.md

-# rps
+# Rock Paper Scissors
-Rock Paper Scissors
+Basic implementation of the game to test my HTML/CSS/JS knowledge.